Find a Registered Dental Hygienist

 Oral manifestations

-• Nearly 50% of patients/clients with anorexia nervosa are also bulimic and may show oral signs of bulimia.
+• Nearly 50% of patients/clients with anorexia nervosa are also bulimic and may show oral signs of bulimia (i.e., binge-purge behaviour).

 • Eating disorders that involve frequent vomiting can affect oral health directly via contact with vomit and indirectly via resultant nutritional deficiencies (including calcium, iron, and B vitamins).
-Parotid gland enlargement may occur, causing the jaw to widen and appear squarer.
+Noninflammatory parotid gland enlargement, unilaterally or bilaterally, may occur, causing the jaw to widen and appear squarer.
+Protrusion of the mandibular salivary glands may also occur.
 Xerostomia may develop (and be compounded by the dryness side-effect of certain antidepressant and anti-anxiety medications).
 Lips may be red, dry, and cracked.
 Angular cheilitis, glossitis, mucosal ulceration, bleeding tendency of the oral soft tissues, and halitosis (bad breath) can occur.
-Teeth may be altered in colour (translucency)2, length, and shape, and they may develop hypersensitivity to touch and cold and hot temperatures, as well as become brittle.
+Teeth may be altered in colour (translucency)4, length, and shape, and they may develop hypersensitivity to touch and cold and hot temperatures, as well as become brittle.

 • Traumatized oral mucosal membranes and pharynx (especially on the soft palate) result from continual self-induced vomiting, manifesting as erythema, scratches, cuts, and hematomas.
 Signs of trauma to the soft palate and pharynx may also be caused by foreign objects, such as a spoons or toothbrushes, used to induce vomiting.
 Cheek and lip bites may be present.

-• Dental caries, gingival disease (manifesting as erythema, swelling, and/or glossy appearance of the gums), periodontal disease, dentinal sensitivity, diminished taste acuity, and salivary duct stones are other oral manifestations of eating disorders4.
+• Dental caries, gingival disease (manifesting as erythema, swelling, and/or glossy appearance of the gums), periodontal disease, dentinal sensitivity, diminished taste acuity, and salivary duct stones are other oral manifestations of eating disorders.6

 • The jawbone may be weakened by osteoporosis occurring in persons with anorexia nervosa.
 As well, degenerative arthritis with the temporomandibular joint is often associated with eating disorders, manifesting as pain in the joint area, chronic headaches, and problems chewing and opening/closing the mouth.